A Survey on Video Diffusion Models: Video Understanding

-Inspired by DiffusionDet~\cite{diffusiondet}, DiffTAD~\cite{difftad} explores the application of diffusion models to the task of temporal action detection.
+$\bullet$ \textbf{Temporal Action Detection\& Segmentation} Inspired by DiffusionDet~\cite{diffusiondet}, DiffTAD~\cite{difftad} explores the application of diffusion models to the task of temporal action detection.
 This involves diffusing ground truth proposals of long videos and subsequently learning the denoising process, which is done by introducing a specialized temporal location query within the DETR~\cite{detr} architecture.
 Notably, the approach achieves state-of-the-art performance results on benchmarks such as ActivityNet~\cite{ANet-caption} and THUMOS~\cite{thumos}.

 Similarly, DiffAct~\cite{diffact} addresses the task of temporal action segmentation using a comparable approach, where action segments are iteratively generated from random noise with input video features as conditions.
 The effectiveness of the proposed method is validated on widely-used benchmarks, including GTEA~\cite{GTEA}, 50Salads~\cite{50Salads}, and Breakfast~\cite{Breakfast}.